 There were also people who roamed the countryside searching for unusual varieties that they would then sell to affluent collectors.
 They were called rhizotomi, which means root cutter in Greek.
 They weren’t always the most honest of people – it was quite easy to promise that such and such a bulb would yield an amazing flower as they would be long gone by the time the tulip bloomed.

 In time though these grifters were found out and they were replaced by an emerging band of reputable professional or semi-professional growers.
 They were predominantly based in Haarlem, in small plots just outside the city walls.
 The soft sandy soil nurtured the bulbs beautifully and an industry was growing.

-The top tier of bulbs were bought by the very wealthy of the United Provinces (and sometimes further afield) and traded by long-established connoisseurs.
-One rung down there were plenty of varieties that were still highly sought-after, and these were grown and sold by enterprising labourers, artisans and peasants.
+The top tier of bulbs was bought by the very wealthy of the United Provinces (and sometimes further afield) and traded by long-established connoisseurs.
+One rung down there were plenty of varieties that were still highly sought-after, and these were grown and sold by enterprising laborers, artisans and peasants.

 Amsterdam was the birthplace of modern finance.
 It housed the world’s first stock exchange, currency exchange and pioneered techniques in risk management that we take for granted today.

 If you invested in a ship to go to the Far East in search of booty, it was either boom if it returned or bust if it failed to, and back then about one in five ships did not return.
 However, if you split your investment over ten ships then you had essentially eliminated the risk and guaranteed yourself a healthy return (probably about 300%).

 They were an enterprising and mercantile bunch, those early Dutch.
 The people who first traded those shares in the Dutch East India Company would congregate on bridges when it was dry and in churches when it was wetland was too scarce for a property to be considered sacred seven days a week.
 That industry matured and eventually, they were able to build themselves a dedicated building – a place where stocks could be exchanged.